I have been on the receiving end of a serious amount of eye rolling when reminding my sons about good manners, thank you notes and proper etiquette.

 They have ignored me or given me the time-worn, and I believe inaccurate, argument that things have changed.
 I am not buying it, and here is why.

 1. Manners suggest gratitude rather than entitlement.
-The rap on your generation is pretty bad, don’t prove us right.
+The rap on young people is pretty bad, so don’t prove us right.
 You can still be lazy and undirected, you can live in our basements and forestall adulthood, but if you appear gracious and grateful, much will be forgiven.

 2. Manners are even more important in a world that is neglecting them.
 Standing out from the crowd is a good thing.
 Making eye contact, shaking hands, giving proper deference, offering assistance and putting your phone away at the dinner table are still appreciated, if sometimes neglected, habits.

 3. Manners are even more important in a world of rapid first impressions.
 We meet hundreds or thousands of people in our lives though most of those meetings are brief and superficial.
 You have seconds to make a good impression.
-A decent haircut, clean face, genuine smile and good manners will all be noticed.
-Don’t make me remind you to wash your face.
+A decent haircut, genuine smile and good manners will all be noticed.

 4. Manners still reflect on your family and what your parents and teachers taught you.
 Don’t make me look bad.

 5. Manners may have changed but people haven’t and being appreciated will never, ever go out of style.
-I have yet to meet a single person of either gender, from any nation, of any age who does not like to be appreciated.
+I have yet to meet a single person of any age who does not like to be appreciated.
 You may meet someone who breaks this rule, but until then, remember your manners and thank people.

 6. Someday, somewhere you may want something from someone.
 Manners and proper etiquette are like good will in the bank when you go to make a withdrawal.
 Wanting something in return is NOT a reason to use good manners, but sometime in life you may need to call on another’s kindness and it will help if you have been polite.